Best Things to Do in Madrid, Spain

 In the opposite direction from Puerta del Sol sits El Retiro Park, or Parque del Retiro.
 (You’ll sometimes see it referred to as Parque del Buen Retiro.
 Same place.)
 The 350-acre former royal enclave near the city center is now open to the public for free.

 Highlights include an extensive rose garden, art exhibitions in the Crystal Palace, and a man-made lake on which you can rent paddle boats.
-It’s a beautiful, quiet place for strolling, jogging, picnicking, and people watching.
+And it’s a beautiful, quiet place for strolling, jogging, picnicking, and people watching.
 Keep an eye out for the freely roaming pride of peacocks, too.
 And if you’re visiting in the summer, check the schedule of Sunday concerts.
 Food vendors are throughout the park.

 Madrid Recommendation #6 – The Prado Museum (Metro Stop: Banco de España or Estación del Arte)